7 Free Tools to Simplify Knitting Pattern Design

 Google Forms is a free form-making program that is perfect for conducting surveys.

-I like to survey my test knitters towards the end of the test knitting process to gather their final feedback on the pattern, and this allows you to collect all of that feedback in one place.
-This is much easier than gathering feedback from multiple sources when you want to implement it.
+• Final Feedback: I like to survey my test knitters towards the end of the test knitting process to gather their final feedback on the pattern.
+This allows you to collect all remaining feedback in one place, making it easier to implement changes.

-You can even add a space where test knitters can upload photos to the form, which is fantastic when you’d like to collect images of your test knitters’ finished objects.
+• Photo Uploads: You can add a section to your feedback survey where test knitters can upload photos.
+This is fantastic for collecting images of your test knitters’ finished objects.

 Tool 7: Schematics